will-in-wi/letsencrypt-webfaction/README.md

 If you have more than one Cron task running like this, you may want to set the environment variables at the top of the file, and create a config file containing the contact information.

+If you want to be notified upon failure, you can add `MAILTO=[you@youremail.com]` to the top of the crontab.
+This will send you an email whenever any cron job outputs standard out or standard error, which is generally good practice.

 ## Upgrading

 While WebFaction staff maintain your standard server software, the support team will not upgrade your installation of LetsEncrypt WebFaction.
 You won't usually need to do this unless you have an issue but, as is good practice with most software, it's best kept up to date.